IT-130: Introductory Computing for the Web

 This course does not have a required text.
 Texts that you may find ueful include:

-Both of these books are available online for free via the Safari books database.
+However, you do not need to purchased these!
+Both of these books are available online for free via the O'Reilly books database.
 You can access this database from DePaul library’s website.
-You can also search “DePaul Library Safari Books” through Google.
+You can also search “DePaul Library O'Reilly Books” through Google.

 Course Policies